rosvall/makita-lxt-protocol/basic_info_cmd.md

  * BL1830B: 28 or 30
  * BL1840: 36 or 40
  * BL1850B: 50 or 52

+#### Flags (nybbles 34, 35)
+Probably flags.

+The battery is type 6 (a 10 cell non-xgt battery, likely BL36xx) if the value is 0x1e = 0b0001_1110.

+Observed values in BL18xx batteries: 0x0d and 0x0e.

 #### Damage rating (nybble 46, 3 MSB)